konkolorado/web-youtube-dl/README.rst

 CLI
 ---

-Installing this project will give you access to two CLI tools, each with a separate
+Installing this project will give you access to two CLI tools, each with a separate purpose:
-purpose:

 * | **web-youtube-dl-cli**
   | Useful for simply downloading the highest possible quality audio of a song.
-  | Simply provide the URL and an .mp3 will be downloaded to the package's
+  | Simply provide the URL and an .mp3 will be downloaded to current working
-  | download directory or to the value of the YT_DOWNLOAD_PATH environment
+  | directory or to the value of the *YT_DOWNLOAD_PATH* environment variable
-  | variable

-* | **web-youtube-dl**
+* | **web-youtube-dl-web**
   |  Useful for running the web service on the local machine.
 It will
-  |  listen to all local network connections on port 5000 (or whatever port is defined
+  |  listen to all local network connections on port 5000 (or whatever port is
-  |  in the environment variable *YT_DOWNLOAD_PORT*).
+  |  defined in the environment variable *YT_DOWNLOAD_PORT*).

 Docker